DanielBarie/ProxmoxSetup/README.md

 ## Setting up Debian 12
 Downside: No simultaneous sessions local/RDP for same user.
 Must log out locally to access via RDP.
 There's some workarounds (https://c-nergy.be/blog/?p=16698).
 But we only need remote access anyway (serving VMs).
+I'm not quite sure why one should insist on using debian.
+The setup just sucks (vs. Ubuntu).
+Really gotta love Debian for making this work.
 - Set up VM
   - Set CPU type to host
   - Set QEMU Guest Agent checkbox